hughesadam87/PAME/README.rst

 Binaries (ie .exe one-click use files) are `under development <https://bitbucket.org/anthony_tuininga/cx_freeze/issue/127/collectionssys-error#comment-15016355>`_, but for now, PAME must be installed as a python library and launched through the command line.
 Anyone interested in helping to develop binaries, please contact.

 PAME makes heavy use of the `SciPy Stack (numpy, ipython etc...) <http://www.scipy.org/install.html>`_, and so it has a lot of dependencies.
-If you are new to Python, or want to install PAME into a clean environment (this is suggested), see the `Conda` installation directions.
+Instead of using a bare python distribution, I'd recommend using a scientific python distribution that comes pre-loaded with the SciPy Stack (eg `canopy <https://store.enthought.com/>`_ or `conda <https://store.continuum.io/cshop/anaconda/>`_) or want to install PAME into a clean environment (this is suggested), see the `Conda` installation directions.
 Otherwise, you can use `pip install` as usual.

 PyPI
 ----

+Since PAME requires many dependencies, this may upgrade numpy, scipy, ipython and other core scipy libraries.

 To install from pip

     pip install PAME

-Since PAME requires many dependencies, this may upgrade numpy, scipy, ipython and other core scipy libraries.
+If this gives you an error `(maybe for this reason) <http://stackoverflow.com/questions/30202110/pip-install-error-with-requirements>`_, do the following.

+Download the `PAME sourcecode <https://github.com/hugadams/PAME>`_ as a zipfile and unzip.  `cd` into the unzipped directory

+   cd /path/to/PAME

+Install from source

+   python setup.py install

+Install the dependencies from pip

+   pip install -r requirements.txt

 Conda